Matchstic/Distributed-Classes/README.md

 - iOS 6.0 or higher (tested: 9.0 -> 10.2)
 - tvOS 9.0 or higher (not tested on-device)

-Please note that the limiting factor preventing support for e.g. GNUStep, mySTEP and WinObjC is mainly the library utilised for rebinding runtime symbols.
-Currently, this will only work for mach-o executables.

 Known Limitations
 ===================